MrFlynn/Minecraft-Biome-Traveler/README.md

 # Biome Traveler
 ### Nick Pleatsikas - [pleatsikas.me](http://pleatsikas.me)

+# THIS PROJECT IS NO LONGER MAINTAINED!
+I haven't really had time to work on this project over the past year or so.
+It still works (save for some weird UI issues on macOS), but things may break in the future.

+This program was always a super inelegant solution to the problem of tracking your progress for the "Adventuring Time" achievement, so I was never super satisfied with it (not to mention Python GUI frameworks are pretty awful).
+A more elegant solution (that is in-game, too!) can be found [here](https://www.reddit.com/r/Minecraft/comments/62l543/i_recreated_the_adventuring_time_achievement/).

 ## Description:
 One of the final achievements in Minecraft is to explore "all" (in reality, you only you only have to explore 95% of the biomes in the game).
 However, Mojang doesn't